Construction Industry Scheme (CIS)

 If the Contractor has made no payment to any Sub-Contractor under the Scheme for a given month, he needs to notify the HMRC by the 19th day of the next month following the tax month.
 This intimation must be made by the Contractor to avoid any penalty.
 No return is due in such cases.

-Initor Global can furnish quality services for Compliance with the Construction Industry Scheme
+Initor Global as a CIS helpline can furnish quality services for Compliance with the Construction Industry Scheme

 We have a reputation in the market because of our expert team of Accountants and Tax Specialists.
 They are at your disposal for all related necessities of your Business.
 For all Contractors involved in the Construction Industry who need to comply with the Scheme, we will provide the following assistance: